 1. Fill a pan or saucepan halfway with water.
-If we load it to the brim, the liquid would splatter out as it bubbles.
+If we load it to the brim, the liquid will splatter out as it bubbles.

-2. Place the lid on the burner and heat it to high.
+2. Place the lid on the burner and heat it too high.
 Your cooktop most likely has a “Hi” or “Max” option.